ROCm/omniperf/src/docs/profiling.md

 ```

 #### Kernel Filtering
+Kernel filtering is based on the name of the kernel(s) you'd like to isolate.
+Use a kernel name substring list to isolate desired kernels.

-The following example demonstrates profiling on selected kernels:
+The following example demonstrates profiling isolating the kernel matching substring "vecCopy":
 ```shell
 $ omniperf profile --name vcopy -k vecCopy -- ./vcopy 1048576 256
 Resolving rocprof